toshi-physics/mnp-club.github.io/projects/index.md

     <td width="50%"><a href= "https://drive.google.com/open?id=0BzrafcdwRhiEbWRHUGFFZlhUeFk
     " target="_blank"><img src="http://www.physics.drexel.edu/~vogeley/SpecialRel/einstein.jpg"></a>
     <td><b>Special Theory of Relativity - SoS 2016</b><br>
-    <td> Special relativity implies a wide range of consequences, which have been experimentally verified,[2] including length contraction, time dilation, relativistic mass, mass–energy equivalence, a universal speed limit and relativity of simultaneity.
-It has replaced the conventional notion of an absolute universal time with the notion of a time that is dependent on reference frame and spatial position. <b>Rittick Roy</b> explored this exciting field of science in his report, which can be found <a href="https://drive.google.com/open?id=0BzrafcdwRhiEbWRHUGFFZlhUeFk
+    Special relativity has replaced the conventional notion of an absolute universal time with the notion of a time that is dependent on reference frame and spatial position. <b>Rittick Roy</b> explored this exciting field of science in his report, which can be found <a href="https://drive.google.com/open?id=0BzrafcdwRhiEbWRHUGFFZlhUeFk
     " target="_blank"><i>here!</i>
   </tr>